Semialgebraic rank-one convex hulls: 2x2 triangular matrices and beyond: Triangular matrices

-\begin{proof}[Proof of Theorem \ref{thm:semialg_triangular_hull}] The proof will consist of an iterated reduction to simpler claims, that together validate the initial statement.
+\begin{proof}[Proof of Theorem \ref{thm:semialg_triangular_hull}] The proof will consist of an iterated reduction to simpler claims, that together establish the claim.
 Since $K$ is a finite set of points, $\convrc K$ is compact.
 Therefore, there exists $\Mmax\in \R_{>0}$ such that

 We prove that the upper hull is covered by quadrics.
-The same proof works for the lower hull, by swapping maxima and minima.
+The same proof works for the lower hull, by swapping maxima and minima. {We can assume without loss of generality that $\convrc K$ is connected, otherwise the argument applies to each connected component.}